rohan-va/Finance-and-News/README.md

 - Added datetime import to update csv per new day/stock open
 - Updated csv's path and download to specific folder in both .py files
 - Included 'reports' folder for the results of RandomForest model.
 Consists of f1-score, accuracy, etc.
-- Overriding of certain reports and plots depending on new information and if run multiple times per day
+- Overriding of certain reports and plots depending on new information and if run multiple times per day (same file)

 # News Webscraping

 This is the news scrapper portion of the repository.
 This scraper attains past news articles over 24 hours spans alerting us about new information regarding stocks, finance, etc.

 - 24-hour fetching